CeylinBrooks/RegearCareer/README.md

 Feature Tasks: Display a list of related educational oppurtunites based on that users career and training needs, from an API call.

 - Server: As a user, I want the application to perform quickly, so that I can search for locations frequently and reliably.

+Feature Tasks: Create a function to check the server for the career information.

 - Deploy: As a user, I want the application to perform quickly so that I can search for locations frequently and reliably.

+Feature Tasks: Confirm that our server is responding as expected by entering your deployed URL.
+Then search for a profession.
+Verify data is displayed properly.